javokhirt/javokhirt/README.md

 **Embedded firmware engineer in training.
 Bare-metal C, ARM Cortex-M, FreeRTOS.**

-CS student at Penn State and co-founder of [JSRobotics](#-https://jsrobotics.uz/).
+CS student at Penn State and founder at [Rovion Controls](#-https://www.rovioncontrols.com/en).
 I write firmware the hard way, straight against the reference manual, no HAL, no code generators; I love to actually understand the silicon, not click through a wizard.

 I'm currently going deep on bare-metal STM32 and FreeRTOS, building toward the two-processor robotics architecture (real-time MCU + Linux/ROS2 compute) that serious robotics platforms run on.